1. Overview

 - Sign with a key pair stored elsewhere (for example, in a KMS).

 - Generate a key pair in Cosign if you don't have one.
 Refer to signing with self-managed keys for more details.
+Here we specified both the ways (locally and using KMS provider) to generate key-pair and sign the workload, please follow one of these ways to sign the workload container.

 // Generate keys using a KMS provider.

-$ cosign generate-key-pair --kms <some provider>://<some key>
+cosign generate-key-pair --kms <provider>://<key>

-In the above replace <some provider>://<some key> with gcpkms://projects/$PROJECT/locations/$LOCATION/keyRings/$KEYRING/cryptoKeys/$KEY/versions/$KEY_VERSION
+In the above replace <provider>://<key> with gcpkms://projects/$PRIMUS_PROJECT_ID/locations/global/keyRings/$PRIMUS_SIGNING_KEYRING/cryptoKeys/$PRIMUS_SIGNING_KEY/cryptoKeyVersions/$PRIMUS_SIGNING_KEYVERSION

 - Retrieve the public key for verification.